redgeneLauren/HTMLcourse-sample/Content/Forms/Forms.facts.md

 - `target` - It specifies the location where the page proceeds after submission.
 The values of the `target` attribute are:

-    - `_blank` -  displays the linked page in a new window or tab.
+    - `_blank` - It displays the linked page in a new window or tab.

-    - `_self` - displays the linked page in the same window.
+    - `_self` - It displays the linked page in the same window.

-    - `_top` - displays the linked page in the entire window.
+    - `_top` - It displays the linked page in the entire window.

-    - `_parent` - displays the linked page in the parent window.
+    - `_parent` - It displays the linked page in the parent window.

 - `id` - It is a unique identifier to distinctly identify from other `<form>` elements.